 The nomination follows a two-stage process:

 Stage 1: All professors are invited to propose qualified junior researchers to their respective faculty.
-Applications can be submitted to the dean's office of your faculty until 16 November 2016 or - as the case may be - the specific date communicated by your faculty.
+Applications can be submitted to the respective dean's office until 1 November 2019.

-Depending on the faculty, professors are asked to send the nomination documents per Email, unless otherwise requested by the faculty, to the following persons:
+Depending on the faculty, professors are asked to send the nomination documents per Email to the following persons:

 Stage 2: Thereafter, each faculty nominates 1-2 candidates to the Graduate Campus.
 The nomination documents should include a supporting statement of the Dean of the respective faculty.

-Based on the application documents, the jury will invite the selected nominees to briefly present their projects in March 2017.
+Based on the application documents, the jury will invite the selected nominees to briefly present their projects in February/March 2020.
 Afterwards the jury will decide on the award winners who will be awarded at the Annual Event of the Graduate Campus.

 Explanations for the criteria